openzipkin/zipkin/zipkin-server/README.md

                            performance, but not write performance.
 Number of replicas can be changed for existing indices.
 Defaults to 1.
 It is highly discouraged to set this to 0 as it would mean a machine failure results in data loss.
+    * `ES_ENSURE_TEMPLATES`: Installs Zipkin index templates when missing.
+Setting this to false can lead to corrupted data when index templates mismatch expectations.
+If you set this to false, you choose to troubleshoot your own data or migration problems as opposed to relying on the community for this.
+                             Defaults to true.
     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication, which defaults to empty string.
                                        Use when X-Pack security (formerly Shield) is in place.
     * `ES_CREDENTIALS_FILE`: The location of a file containing Elasticsearch basic authentication